an-dr/cbb_2d/README.md

-# Could Be Better (CBB) Game Engine
+# Could Be Better (CBB) Game Framework

-CBB Game Engine is a simple 2D meta-game engine based on [macroquad](https://github.com/not-fl3/macroquad).
+CBB Game Framework is a simple 2D game framework based on [macroquad](https://github.com/not-fl3/macroquad).
 The quality could be better, but it works.

 ## Features